Department of Earth and Planetary Sciences

 GEO 3103.
 Structural Geology.
 (3-0) 3 Credit Hours.

-Prerequisites: GEO 3113, and completion of or concurrent enrollment in GEO 3111.
+Prerequisite: GEO 3113, and completion of or concurrent enrollment in GEO 3111.
 Description and origin of geologic structures at the microscopic, hand specimen and mountain scales with emphasis on the response of Earth materials to stress and the role of rheology.
 Relationships between structure and tectonics will be explored.
-Field trips may be required.
+Field trip required.
 Generally offered: Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 3111.
 Structural Geology Laboratory.
 (1-3) 1 Credit Hour.

 Prerequisite: Completion of or concurrent enrollment in GEO 3103.
 Laboratory study of structural features and concepts using maps, cross-sections, photographs, and descriptive geometric and stereographic methods.
 Field trips may be required.
 Generally offered: Spring.
-Differential Tuition: $50.
+This course has Differential Tuition.

-Prerequisites: GEO 2003 and GEO 2011.
-Introduction to techniques for studying geologic features and processes in the field, including rock identification, construction of geological maps, orientation analysis, and report writing.
+Prerequisite: GEO 1103 and GEO 1111.
+Introduction to techniques for studying geologic features and processes in the field, including rock identification, measuring stratigraphic sections, and construction of geological maps and cross sections.
 Some half-day and Saturday field trips may be required.
-(Formerly GEO 3112.
-Credit cannot be earned for both GEO 3112 and GEO 3113.)
 Generally offered: Fall, Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 3123.
 Sedimentation and Stratigraphy.
 (3-0) 3 Credit Hours.

-Prerequisites: GEO 2003, GEO 2011, GEO 3063, GEO 3071, and completion of or concurrent enrollment in GEO 3131.
+Prerequisite: GEO 2003, GEO 2011, and completion of or concurrent enrollment in GEO 3131.
 Processes of erosion, transportation, and deposition that form bodies of sedimentary rock.
 Depositional systems and modeling are a significant area of study.
 Stratigraphic principles and temporal and spatial facies relationships at various scales.
 Field trips may be required.
 Generally offered: Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 3131.
 Sedimentation and Stratigraphy Laboratory.
 (1-3) 1 Credit Hour.

-Prerequisites: GEO 2003, GEO 2011, GEO 3063, GEO 3071, and completion of or concurrent enrollment in GEO 3123.
+Prerequisite: GEO 2003, GEO 2011, and completion of or concurrent enrollment in GEO 3123.
 Laboratory studies of sedimentary processes and their products.
 Hand specimens, thin sections, sedimentary structures, and interpretation of depositional environments.
 Stratigraphic case studies, including surface, subsurface, and sequence stratigraphic analysis.
 Field trips may be required.
 Generally offered: Spring.
-Differential Tuition: $50.
+This course has Differential Tuition.
 Course Fee: IUE1 $15.

 GEO 3163.
 Oceanography.
 (3-0) 3 Credit Hours.